 Over the long term, the Corporation's business will depend, in part, on the level of demand for crude oil, condensate, NGL and natural gas in the markets served by the crude oil and NGL pipelines and gas processing and gathering infrastructure in which the Corporation has an interest.
-Pembina cannot predict future economic conditions or their impact on the energy and petrochemical industries or future demand for and prices of crude oil, condensate, NGL and natural gas.
+The global economic events of 2008 and 2009 had a substantial downward effect on the demand for and prices of such products.
+Although prices rebounded in 2010 and remained strong through 2011, Pembina cannot predict the impact of future economic conditions on the energy and petrochemical industries or future demand for and prices of natural gas, crude oil, condensate and NGL.
 Future prices of these products are determined by supply and demand factors, including weather and general economic conditions as well as economic, political and other conditions in other oil and natural gas regions, all of which are beyond the Corporation's control.

-Completion of the Nipisi and Mitsue Pipelines
+Completion of the Resthaven and Saturn Facilities

-The Nipisi and Mitsue Pipelines are currently under development by the Corporation and the successful completion of these pipelines is dependent on numerous factors outside of the Corporation's control.
-These factors include completion of the construction of the Nipisi and Mitsue Pipelines on schedule, as well as construction costs that may change depending on supply, demand and/or inflation.
-Under the agreements governing the construction and operation of the Nipisi and Mitsue Pipelines, the Corporation is obligated to construct the pipelines and the Corporation bears the risk for any cost overruns.
-While the Corporation is not currently aware of any significant cost overruns at the date hereof, any such cost overruns in the future could reduce the Corporation's expected return on the Nipisi and Mitsue Pipelines and adversely affect the Corporation's results of operations which, in turn, could reduce the level of cash available for dividends to Shareholders.
+The Resthaven Facility and the Saturn Facility are currently under development by the Corporation and the successful completion of these facilities is dependent on a number of factors outside of the Corporation's control.
+These factors include completion of the construction of the Resthaven Facility and Saturn Facility on schedule, as well as construction costs that may change depending on supply, demand and/or inflation.
+Under the agreements governing the construction and operation of the Resthaven Facility and the Saturn Facility, the Corporation is obligated to construct the facilities and the Corporation bears the risk for any cost overruns.
+While the Corporation is not currently aware of any significant cost overruns at the date hereof, any such cost overruns in the future could reduce the Corporation's expected return on the Resthaven Facility and the Saturn Facility and adversely affect the Corporation's results of operations which, in turn, could reduce the level of cash available for dividends to Shareholders.
+The construction of the Resthaven Facility and the Saturn Facility is subject to regulatory approval.
+There is no certainty, nor can the Corporation provide any assurance, that regulatory approval will be received on a timely basis or at all.
 See "- Additional Financing and Capital Resources" below.